McMaster-Baby-Lab/handbook/pages/recruitment/recruitmentTools.md

 ---
 ## What do I need for recruitment?
 ### AVAYA
 We use the phone in our lab to contact families.
-With Avaya IX (Softphone), you can call participants with lab’s phone number on your computer/cell phone.
+With Avaya IX (Softphone), you can call participants with the lab’s phone number on your computer/cell phone.

 Download AVAYA: [AVAYA DOWNLOAD](https://telecom.mcmaster.ca/products-services/avaya-ix-softphone)

 **To set up AVAYA:**
 1. Launch the app
-2. Click orange “configure my account” button – will not be making own account
+2. Click the orange “configure my account” button – you will not be making own account
 3. Click the gear symbol in the top right
 4. Click “Use web address”
 5. Enter the URL: https://vce20util.uts.mcmaster.ca/46xxsettings_equinox.txt